FinweLtd/doc-livesync-all/docs/articles/resolution.md

 exactly to its center point, and render a spherical 360-degree image.
-In order to save that 3D image into a PNG file, we must choose *a projection* that can be used for projecting a sphere into a planar surface, just like we project a map of our dear planet Earth to a piece of paper (that is a topic of its own for another article).
-For simplicity, we will use most common panorama projection: the equirectangular.
+In order to save that 3D image into a PNG file, we must choose *a projection* that can be used for projecting a sphere into a planar surface, just like we project a map of our dear planet Earth to a piece of paper (projections are a topic of its own for another article).
+For simplicity, we will use the most common panorama projection: the equirectangular.
 The output looks like this:

 ![Cube Equi](img_resolution/Orion360_test_image_equi.jpg)